31 August 2012

 Track highlights: 1.
 "Man on the Silver Mountain" - 3.
 "Black Sheep of the Family" - 5.
 "Snake Charmer" - 7.
 "If You Don't Like Rock 'n' Roll" - 8.
 "Sixteenth Century Greensleeves"

 Studio album debut by Ritchie Blackmore's Rainbow - later shortened to Rainbow.
 Blackmore had only just left Deep Purple to record a single, "Black Sheep of the Family" (a cover of a Quatermass song) and "Sixteenth Century Greensleeves" with various musicians including Ronnie James Dio whom Blackmore had heard in the band Elf.
-The solo single then evolved to a project-band and this full-length album where Blackmore and Dio composed seven tracks together.
+The solo single then evolved to a project-band and this full-length album for which Blackmore and Dio composed seven tracks together.

 Stylistically, it's hard rock and heavy metal based on blues rock and much in a combo of how Deep Purple sounded on In Rock from 1970 and primary styles of Elf, who had played a gentler kind of hard rock, boogie rock, and glam rock.
 On the album, Rainbow is credited in the following order: Ritchie Blackmore on guitar, Ronnie James Dio on lead vocals, Gary Driscoll on drums, Craig Gruber on bass and Micky Lee Soule on piano, mellotron, clavinet and organ.